danetuso/DigitalOceanAPI/README.md

 # DigitalOceanAPI

 A project for handling Digital Ocean droplets on the unix commandline.
-Using the create utility currently runs a shell command to provision an ansible hosts file.
-This can be easily removed from the droplet class.
+It can be used to quickly manage droplets from the CLI, as well as be used in combination with provisioning scripts (Ex.
+Ansible) for one click deployments.

 ## SETUP